rorosen/k3s-nix/README.md

 ![grafana node exporter](./grafana-node-exporter.png "Grafana-Node-Exporter")

 Alternatively, build qcow2 images with `nix build .#server` and `nix build .#agent` and run them with a tool of your choice.
 You can also install the configurations on real hardware.
+Set `services.k3s.serverAddr` in [agent.nix](./agent.nix) to the server IP when running outside the NixOS test.

 ### External access